 Applies to | All users of removable media |

-A removable media policy governs the proper and secure use of USB devices such as flash memory devices, SD cards, cameras, MP3 players, and removable hard drives.
+Removable media policies (RMPs) are another example of an information security policy.
+An RMP governs the proper and secure use of USB devices such as flash memory devices, SD cards, cameras, MP3 players, and removable hard drives.

-The policy aims to mitigate the risks of contaminating IT systems and disclosing sensitive data as a result of using portable devices.
-In addition to establishing rules for the proper use of removable media, consider implementing dedicated software solutions to enhance your organization’s USB device security.
+This type of policy aims to mitigate the risks of contaminating IT systems and disclosing sensitive data due to portable device use.
+In addition to establishing rules for the proper use of removable media, implementing dedicated software solutions can enhance your organization’s USB device security.

 Syteca’s USB device management functionality enables your organization to: